 For every gold mining ghost town there are prosperous cities like Bendigo which wear their gold wealth with both pride and ostentation.
 Bendigo can proudly boast that it has one of the finest collections of Victorian buildings of any inland city in Australia.
 The streets are literally awash with huge granite edifices and, in the centre of the city, a fountain dedicated to Queen Victoria’s daughter-in-law, Princess Alexandra, sits in the main street.
 The Roman Catholic cathedral is the largest cathedral in the state outside Melbourne and the best way to experience the city is to join the “talking tram” – the trams date back to the gold rich era of the 1890s.
 This is a hugely impressive city which, if you want to do it justice, requires two or three days of dedicated exploration (sourced from the Aussie Towns website – click for more).

 Leaving Lake Lascelles (see earlier post) we travelled south to Bendigo and booked into the Bendigo Park Lane Big4 Holiday Park for a few days (maplink).
-Never stayed in Bendigo before so this was a chance to have a look around and we discovered that it was a great choice.
+We’d never stayed in Bendigo before, so this was a chance to have a look around and we discovered that it was a great choice.
 Bailey mates – Anne & Tim Begg and Ron & Collen Mills joined us too.
 These are some of the sights we checked out…

 Bendigo Botanical Gardens